luapower/glue/glue_design.md

 Don't add shortcut functions except when calling the shortcut function makes the code more readable than the equivalent Lua code.

-If something is an [tricks idiom], don't add a function for it, use it directly.
+If something is an [idiom][lua-tricks], don't add a function for it, use it directly.
 Chances are its syntax will be more popular than its name.
 Eg. it's harder to recall and trust semantic equivalence of `isnan(x)` to the odd looking but mnemonic idiom `x ~= x`.
 That doesn't mean `a < b and a or b` is